puppetlabs/puppet-docs/source/pe/2.5/cloudprovisioner_configuring.markdown

 `:aws_secret_access_key`
 : Your AWS Secret Key ID.
 See below for how to find this.

-You can get find your Amazon Web Services credentials online in your Amazon account.
+For *AWS installations*, you can find your Amazon Web Services credentials online in your Amazon account.
 To view them, go to [Amazon AWS](http://aws.amazon.com) and click on the Account tab.

 ![AWS Account tab](./images/cloud/awsaccount.png)